eunsol/nyu-ds-ga-1011/syllabus.md

 ## Course Policy
 ### Communication
 All key announcements will be made in Brightspace.
-We will use Discord as a communication tool for announcements and answering questions related to the lectures, assignments, and projects.
+We will use Discord as a communication tool for answering questions related to the lectures, assignments, and projects.
 The registration link for Discord will be available on Brightspace.
 All assignment / quiz submissions should be made in GradeScope.

 ### Prerequisites
 Students are expected to have a solid mathematics background and strong programming skills.